 - this could be by looking at your partner and blinking, or by waggling your eyes up and down - whatever suits you.
-Then look at the message you want, for a second or so, followed by the large symbol the same as the little one by the side of the message.
-Your partner then follows your eye movements - for instance he might see that you have looked at the top left hand side of the board followed by the big triangle, so he knows that you must want to say 'cup of tea!'.
+Then look at the message you want, for a second or so, followed by the circle the same colour as the strip on which the message is written.
+Your partner then follows your eye movements - for instance he might see that you have looked at the top left hand side of the board followed by the blue circle, so he knows that you must want to say 'cup of tea!'.
 He then says, "cup of tea!" out loud, and you confirm this with a blink, or some other pre-arranged signal.